 For more information, click here.

-You can also take a look at the rest of our bird friendly cat tips here.
+You can also take a look at the rest of our bird friendly cat tips in the Wild Birds section below.

 Additionally, it’s important to follow the rules when you and your family are exercising your dog.